jorgebucaran/hyperapp/docs/components.md

 ## Component Lifecycle Events

-Components share the same lifecycle events available to virtual nodes.
-See [Lifecyle Events](/docs/lifecycle-events.md) for details.
+Components share the same lifecycle events as virtual nodes.
+See [Lifecyle Events](/docs/lifecycle-events.md) for more information.